Search

 Nar Phu Valley Trek

 The Nar Phu Valley Trek follows a remote route through the Annapurna region, passing the villages of Nar and Phu.
-Opened to trekkers only in 2003, this restricted area is the kind of place where Tibetan Buddhist traditions shape the landscape, and mountain views like Annapurna, Manaslu, Dhaulagiri, and Huichuli steal the show.
+Opened to trekkers only in 2003, this restricted area is the kind of place where Tibetan Buddhist traditions shape the landscape, and the mountain views of Annapurna II, Manaslu, Dhaulagiri, and Huichuli steal the show.
 Fair warning: this trek isn’t easy.
 It’s one of Nepal’s toughest, so prepare your legs and strong determination.

 Starting and ending in Kathmandu, the journey usually takes about three weeks.
 But the actual trek starts from Jagat.
 Don’t expect crowded trails or fancy teahouses here.
 You’ll only find thick forests, high-altitude calm, and villages where locals’ hospitality is the real five-star treatment.
-If you like peaceful travel, cultural, and naturally beautiful, this trek is more than perfect.
+If you enjoy peaceful travel, culture, and natural beauty, this trek is more than perfect.

 We at Himalayan 360 proudly offer the best 18-day Nar Phu Valley Trek package.
-Reach out to us directly or continue reading below to find out what makes this trek so special.
+Contact us directly or continue reading below to find out what makes this trek so special.

 Per Person From